 GEL batteries are designed to withstand extreme weather.
 The gel electrolyte is less prone to evaporate in high temperatures and less likely to freeze in icy weather.

-Li-Ion batteries can handle a wide temperature range from about -40°C to +60°C but suffer from a noticeable performance loss in extremely cold climates.
+Li-Ion batteries can handle a wide temperature range from about -40 °C to +60°C but suffer a noticeable performance loss in freezing climates.
 Some Li-Ion brands advertise a minimal loss of capacity, even in sub-zero temperatures.

 Safety